jorgeanais/covid19_data_visualization_chile/README.md

 # Covid19 Chile Data Visualization

-This is a small jupyter notebook of how to plot up to date official data from the Ministerio de Ciencia of Chile about Covid 19.
-This notebook uses Pandas module to read and process the data.
+This jupyter notebook shows how to plot up to date official data from the Ministerio de Ciencia of Chile about the pandemic's development.
+This notebook uses the Pandas module to read and process the data.

 ![](covid_evolution_chile_13apr2021.png)